 As coconut oil inhabits antibacterial and antifungal properties it also helps fighting dandruff and may even get rid off lice and other bugs on the scalp.

-Coconut oil is quite a controversial topic and people seem to be fighting about whether it is healthy for our hair or not… So, you might want to do your own research what you think is true or false!
+However, coconut oil is quite a controversial topic and people seem to be fighting about whether it is healthy for our hair or not… So, you might want to do your own research what you think is true or false!

 Which hair types benefit from coconut oil